shawnmflemingc/web-basics/exploredns.md

 # Exploring Domain Name System

+### What You Learn
+- **DNS Resolution**: How domain names are translated into IP addresses.
+- **Reverse DNS Lookup**: Finding the domain name associated with a specific IP address.
+- **Nameservers**: The servers that store DNS records for domains.
+- **Mail Servers (MX Records)**: The servers that handle email for a domain, and other types of DNS entries.

 Understanding how the Domain Name System (DNS) works is crucial in grasping how the internet operates.
 DNS translates human-readable domain names (like `www.flemingcollege.ca`) into IP addresses that computers use to identify each other on the network.
 Here’s a simple activity to learn how DNS works, using the command line to perform DNS queries and observe the results:

 ## Activity Overview
-You'll use the `nslookup` command, available on most operating systems, to query domain names and see the IP addresses they resolve to.
+You'll use the `nslookup` command, available on windows command line, to query domain names and see the IP addresses they resolve to.
 This activity will help you understand the process of DNS resolution.

 ### Step 1: Open Your Command Line Interface
 Open Windows Command Prompt by typing `cmd` in the search bar, or finding `command prompt` in the start menu.